naturuplift/WebAccessibility/README.md

 </p>
 <br/>

-Welcome to the Web Accessibility Refactoring Project!
-Our mission is to enhance the accessibility of a webpage by meticulously refactoring its HTML code.
-Ensuring an inclusive online experience is at the core of this initiative.
+Welcome to the Web Accessibility Refactoring Repository!
+Here, our goal is to improve webpage accessibility by carefully updating HTML code.
+This project emphasizes creating an inclusive web environment for everyone.

 ## Table of Contents